ChethanKMurthy/-Predicting-Gold-ETF-Returns-and-Optimizing-Portfolios-Using-ARIMA-Models/README.md

 - Leveraging **scipy.optimize.minimize** function to determine weights maximizing compounded return.

 ### 7. Displaying Allocation Results
 I showcase **optimal portfolio weights** in a tabular format indicating percentage allocation to each ETF for achieving maximum compounded return.
-Additionally, we plot this allocation with a **bar chart** for visual representation of optimized portfolio.
+Additionally, I plot this allocation with a **bar chart** for visual representation of optimized portfolio.